onap/dcaegen2/docs/sections/dcaeservice_helm_template.rst

 4. ``readOnly``: *[Optional]* Boolean flag.
 Set to ``true`` to mount the volume as read-only.
 Defaults to ``false``.
 5. ``optional``: *[Optional]* Boolean flag.
-Set to ``true`` to make the configMap optional (i.e., to allow the microservice’s pod to start even if the configMap doesn’t exist).
-If set to ``false``, the configMap must be present in order for the microservice’s pod to start.
+Set to ``true`` to make the configMap optional (i.e., to allow the microservice's pod to start even if the configMap doesn't exist).
+If set to ``false``, the configMap must be present in order for the microservice's pod to start.
 Defaults to ``true``. *Note that this default is the opposite of the Kubernetes default.
-We’ve done this to be consistent with the behavior of the DCAE Cloudify plugin for Kubernetes (``k8splugin``), which always set ``optional`` to ``true`` and did not allow for overriding this value.*
+We've done this to be consistent with the behavior of the DCAE Cloudify plugin for Kubernetes (``k8splugin``), which always set ``optional`` to ``true`` and did not allow for overriding this value.*